triton-inference-server/model_navigator/examples/README.md

 ## Example models
-Inside [example/models](../examples/models/) directory you can find ready to use example models in various frameworks.
+Inside the [example/models](../examples/models/) directory you can find ready to use example models in various frameworks.

 `Python`:
 - [Identity Model](../examples/models/python/identity)